Devotion (2022 film): Production

 In March 2018, Black Label Media optioned the rights to Devotion on Glen Powell's recommendation, coming aboard as a producer and commitment to play Tom Hudner.
 In December 2019, it was announced that Jonathan Majors was cast as Jesse Brown and J. D. Dillard was set to direct.
 In September 2020, it was announced that Sony Pictures would distribute the film under the Columbia Pictures label in North America, while STXfilms would handle international sales and distribution for the film.
 In February 2021, Serinda Swan was cast as Elizabeth Taylor.

 Dillard felt a close personal connection to the subject as the son of a naval aviator himself, relied on stories related by his father as the lone black man in a predominantly white aviation community.
-In an interview with Deadline Hollywood, he said, "Both technically and socially, they both dealt with isolation and there’s so many pieces there that I think ultimately just became the DNA of the film."
+In an interview with Deadline Hollywood, he said, "Both technically and socially, they both dealt with isolation and there's so many pieces there that I think ultimately just became the DNA of the film."
 Dillard's father also visited the set and served as a technical advisor for the film.
 His contribution to the film is recognized by a separate card in the end credits.

-Powell, who read Adam Makos' book when it first came out in 2015, brought it to Molly Smith of Black Label to option and went to visit Thomas J. Hudner Jr. shortly before he died in 2017.
+Powell, who read Adam Makos's book when it first came out in 2015, brought it to Molly Smith of Black Label to option and went to visit Thomas J. Hudner Jr. shortly before he died in 2017.
 He was struck by the photographs and mementos of Jesse Brown around the house, remarking that, "I saw what weight that was on him.
-It wasn’t a celebration, it was a constant reminder of a friend he lost and I carried that weight into this role."
+It wasn't a celebration, it was a constant reminder of a friend he lost and I carried that weight into this role."

 Principal photography began on February 4, 2021, in Savannah, Georgia.
-Filming also took place in Charleston, South Carolina, East Wenatchee, Washington, Statesboro, Georgia, and from March 17 to April 13, 2021, at the Statesboro-Bulloch County Airport.
+Filming also took place in Charleston, South Carolina, East Wenatchee and Pasco, Washington, Statesboro, Georgia, and from March 17 to April 13, 2021, at the Statesboro-Bulloch County Airport, where a full-size recreation of the USS Leyte was built.
+The wintry landscape of Washington state stood in for the Battle of Chosin Reservoir.

-Dillard was determined to create practical effects using real aircraft as much as possible, including several F4U Corsairs, an AD Skyraider, two F8F Bearcat fighters, one of the only remaining flyable HO5S-1 helicopters, and a MiG-15.
+Dillard was determined to create practical effects using real aircraft as much as possible, including several F4U Corsairs, an AD Skyraider, two F8F Bearcat fighters, one of the few remaining flyable HO5S-1 helicopters, and a MiG-15.
+The 11 aircraft were painted with the dark colors and prominent lettering of the squadrons of the period.
 Dillard hired aerial stunt coordinator Kevin LaRosa, who created the flight sequences for Top Gun: Maverick.
 A modified L-39 Albatros trainer was used as an air-to-air camera platform.
 Interior footage of actors flying the Bearcat was created using a Hawker Sea Fury with its rear seat modified to resemble a Bearcat cockpit and visible parts of the aircraft painted like a VF-32 Bearcat, allowing actors to simulate piloting the aircraft during actual aerial maneuvers.
+Real audio of a Corsair in flight was captured with five microphones for use in the soundtrack.